You know we are full of expert Disney tips, but even we make some odd choices when it comes to our Disney trips sometimes.

 Hanging Out in World Showcase Before It’s Open

-The left side will likely be crowded with guests racing to Frozen Ever After or Akershus Royal Banquet Hall in the Norway Pavilion, but if you go to the right you can often enjoy a completely empty and quiet UK Pavilion.
+Once you do enter World Showcase, you can choose your own adventure.
+Some guests will want to race to Frozen Ever After in the Norway Pavilion, so if you lag a bit behind the crowd, you may be able to enjoy a relatively empty and quiet UK Pavilion.
 The gardens here offer a dose of tranquility pretty much any time of day but the morning is especially calm.

-If you’re looking for breakfast and don’t want to snag School Bread in bustling Norway, you can also head back to the France Pavilion for one of our favorite quick breakfast stops, Les Halles Boulangerie Patisserie.
-Pretty much everything freshly baked at this wonderful bakery is a slam dunk, but they also have some of the best value Disney Dining Plan snack credit items that can easily become a meal!
+If you’re looking for breakfast and don’t want to snag School Bread in bustling Norway, you can also head to the France Pavilion for one of our favorite quick breakfast stops, Les Halles Boulangerie Patisserie.
+Pretty much everything freshly baked at this wonderful bakery is a slam dunk.
 Grab an inexpensive breakfast like a Roulé Lard et Fromage (basically a huge stuffed cheese and bacon roll!) and stroll a calm World Showcase to kick off your Epcot day!

 Watch the From Fireworks Outside of the Park